-DU Sturm College of Law has more expertise in workplace law than almost any other law school in the country.
-Our seven full-time faculty bring to the classroom diverse legal practice backgrounds, ranging from large-firm defense work, to plaintiffs’ class action litigation, to in-house counsel experience.
-They have published scholarly articles on cutting-edge issues and have produced three workplace law casebooks adopted by law schools across the country.
+Sturm College of Law has more expertise in workplace law than almost any other law school in the nation.
+Our six full-time faculty bring to the classroom diverse legal practice backgrounds, ranging from large-firm defense work, to plaintiffs’ class action litigation, to in-house counsel experience.
+They have published scholarly articles on cutting-edge issues and have produced three workplace law casebooks adopted by law schools across the nation.

 Through our clinical programs, students can represent clients in civil litigation, wage and hour disputes or employment mediation.
 The legal externship program provides unparalleled opportunities for students to gain experience in a variety of legal settings such as government agencies, private practice and corporate and public interest firms.
 The program also offers several capstone courses in which students gain substantive knowledge and practical skills through hands-on, simulated client representation.

 The curriculum is built from a base of core courses in wrongful termination law, employment discrimination law and the law of union/management relations.
 From there, students can take advantage of advanced offerings, including employee benefits law, sports law, public sector labor law, wage and hour law and clinical practice.
-In addition, we offer a certificate program, which offers in-depth study in employment and labor law, and a marketable credential that demonstrates commitment to this area of practice.
+Our certificate program offers in-depth study in employment and labor law, and a marketable credential that demonstrates commitment to this area of practice.